Hervé L. Leroux

-Hervé L Leroux (/fr/; 30 May 1957 – 6 October 2017) was a French fashion designer and founder of the Hervé Leger fashion house.
+Hervé L. Leroux (/fr/; 30 May 1957 – 6 October 2017) was a French fashion designer and founder of the Hervé Léger fashion house.

 Biography

-Hervé Leroux was born as Hervé Leger on 30 May 1957 in the small historical town of Bapaume in northern France and died on 6 October 2017.
-One of three children, he excelled in art in school, leaving his hometown at age 18 to go study sculpture in Paris at the Ecole Nationale Supérieure des Beaux Arts.
+Leroux was born Hervé Peugnet on 30 May 1957 in Bapaume, in northern France.
+One of three children, he excelled in art in school, leaving his hometown at age 18 to study sculpture in Paris at the École nationale supérieure des Beaux-Arts.

 Leroux died on 6 October 2017, aged 60.

 Early career

-Two years later Leroux turned his attention to the world of hairdressing, becoming a qualified hairstylist working for Jean-Marc Maniatis.
+After leaving art school, Leroux turned to hairdressing, qualifying as a hairstylist with Jean-Marc Maniatis.
 His first show was doing hair backstage at Chloé.
-From there, beginning in 1978, a he began making hats and bags.
+From there, beginning in 1978, he began making hats and bags.
 After creating some hats for a Tan Giudicelli show, he was invited to work on a handful of dresses, an initial taste of dressmaking that led Giudicelli to suggest he drop hairstyling and turn his energies to clothes.
 In 1980, he met Karl Lagerfeld and, three days later, was hired to work as his assistant, initially at Fendi in Rome for two years, and then at Chanel, in Paris, where he was senior assistant designer for their first two ready-to-wear collections.

 After Chanel, he went out on his own in 1985, setting up a small studio and store on Rue du Pélican near the Palais-Royal in central Paris, making dresses and hats.
 He also began a series of consultancies, working as a freelance haute couture designer at Lanvin under the direction of Maryll Lanvin, at Diane Von Furstenberg, designing accessories at newly launched Daniel Swarovski and shoes at Charles Jourdan.

 He founded his own label Hervé Léger in 1985, creating the bandage dresses that the label would be known for in 1990.
 Writing in the International Herald Tribune, fashion critic Suzy Menkes described one of these early collections as "a recipe for the Nineties".
 Leroux "molded his fabric to the female form, rather than draping and cutting it."
 Though various designers have staked a claim as to who did the bandage dresses first, and Leroux often pointed out that in the modern era the late American couturier Charles James set the standard, he also took a far longer view of any attribution, telling style.com, "Bands belong to history.
 They come from Cleopatra, Queen of the Egyptians."

 In the late 1990s, he lost control of his company Hervé Léger and the commercial use of the name in 1999.